Taxi standards and complaints

 When considering a complaint you should be aware of the following standards of conduct expected from both drivers and passengers.

-A passenger in a hackney carriage or private hire vehicle can expect:
+A passenger in a hackney carriage or private hire vehicle can expect that:

-- That the vehicle will be clean, inside and out
+- the vehicle will be clean, inside and out

-- That the driver will be clean, courteous and helpful
+- the driver will be clean, courteous and helpful

-- That you will be taken to your destination by the most direct route
+- they will be taken to your destination by the most direct route

-- That you will be driven safely and in accordance with the law
+- they will be driven safely and in accordance with the law

 Passengers must be aware that they too are expected to comply with expected standards.

-The driver of a hackney carriage of private hire vehicle can expect that passengers:
+The driver of a hackney carriage of private hire vehicle can expect that passengers will:

-- Will wear a seat belt and ensure that any children with them also wear seat belts
+- wear a seat belt and ensure that any children with them also wear seat belts

-- Will pay the metered fare at the end of the journey
+- pay the metered fare at the end of the journey

-- Will not leave any property in the vehicle
+- not leave any property in the vehicle

 You can make a complaint if you encounter a problem relating to any of the following:

-If you are making a complaint, it is helpful if you can tell us:
+If you are making a complaint, it is helpful if you can tell us the:

-- The vehicle registration number of the taxi or private hire vehicle (shown on the number plate)
+- vehicle registration number of the taxi or private hire vehicle (shown on the number plate)

-- The taxi or private hire vehicle licence number (shown on the Council licence plate)
+- taxi or private hire vehicle licence number (shown on the Council licence plate)

-- The driver's badge number (normally shown on their badge)
+- driver's badge number (normally shown on their badge)

-- The taxi/private hire vehicle operating firm name (if applicable)
+- taxi or private hire vehicle operating firm name (if applicable)